How To Set Up A Local Listing For Your Business [Local SEO]

 3. Phone number

 While Google’s guidelines express a preference for local area code phone numbers, they’ve supported toll-free numbers for some years.
 This is particularly important for businesses like hotels: they’re local, but most of their customers come from out of town and find a toll-free number especially convenient.
-If you use a toll-free number instead of a local one on your Google Business Profile listing, make sure your website and all of your citations consistently use this number.
+If you use a toll-free number instead of a local one on your Google Business Profile listing, make sure your website and all of your citations consistently use this number to maintain accurate information about your business online.

 Google also wants you to list the number that connects as directly as possible to the subject of the local business listing (rather than to a call center).